Subscribe to Our Newsletter!

 Get event details and regenerative insights from At the Epicenter delivered right to your inbox.

 Seleyn DeYarus is founder and executive director of At the Epicenter.
 Seleyn is dedicated to catalyzing values-based business leadership to bring forward a more inclusive, healthy and future positive paradigm for business.
-Seleyn was co-owner and CEO of a Certified B Corporation, Best Organics, Inc, an all-organic on-line gift basket and brand promotion company.
+Seleyn was co-owner and CEO of a Certified B Corporation, Best Organics, Inc, an all-organic on-line gift basket and brand promotion company, which she sold in 2016.
 She was the Development Director for The Organic Center, a 501c3 scientific research organization.
+She was co-owner and Managing Partner of Compass Natural Marketing, a boutique PR agency serving the Natural and Organic Products Industry for eleven years.
 Seleyn served as a White House intern under the Reagan administration in the President’s Speech Writers Research office, where she was personally selected by President Ronald Reagan.
 Seleyn serves on the Advisory Board of the Prairie Dog Coalition of the Humane Society of the United States.
 She has a B.A. degree from the University of Tennessee, Knoxville, where she was elected President of the Student Government Association.
+She has lived in Colorado for twenty-six years, enjoying the beauty and power of the Rocky Mountains and the majestic and endangered prairie ecosystems, which are home to the prairie dog and many other threatened species for which she advocates for better stewardship to ensure the wellbeing of all life for generations to come.

 Gregory Adams is the president of CeresNexus LLC, and Planetary Harvest, companies which are transforming the global food chain through innovative structures, systems, technology, and tools.
 Local and global intent and collaboration is at the heart of this ecosystem that eliminates the need for pesticides and GMO seeds while improving health and sequestering maximum carbon.
 Gregory spent much of 2016/17 learning how biodynamic farms, conventional food processors, food banks, wholesale and retail markets in Southeast Asia, China, Middle East, North America and Europe could contribute to the emerging future of regenerative agriculture.
 Gregory is on a visionary’s quest to unify the global food system democratically and with heart resonance.
 He is committed to this viable economic opportunity through alchemic alignment of what’s best for people and the planet.
 In his spare time Greg can be found enjoying nature with family, or playing the piano on the world stage.